-Lost City Museum 2020 - Planeta.com
+Lost City Museum 2020

 Photo: Good signage

+Re-opening on July 10th at 8:30 AM!
+Due to mandate, masks will be required!
+Museum hours are 8:30am-430pm daily.
+There is a small admission fee.

 Among our favorite small museums in the world and a place we intend to visit after the pandemic – the Lost City Museum in Overton, a 90-minute drive north of Las Vegas.
-A recommended itinerary includes the museum, Valley of Fire, and lunch in Overton.
+A recommended itinerary includes the museum, Valley of Fire, and a snack or meal in Overton.

-Currently closed due to the coronavirus, museum hours are usually 8:30am-430pm daily.
-There is a small admission fee.

 This page curates some of our fave tweets taking us behind the locked gates.